AryanK1511/Bookworm-Web-App/README.md

 # Bookworm Web Application
 BookWorm is a web application that is created with the aim of developing a reading habit in people.
 This application helps you to search any book that you want and add it to your reading list.
 This feature helps you track and make an account of the books that you are reading or are planning to read in the future.
 You can create a reading list and can delete the books that you have added as well.
-You have various other options in your reading list such as sorting according to alphabetical order and adding a custom book.
+You also have an option in your reading list to sort according to alphabetical order.

 ## Technologies Used:
 - [Express.js](https://expressjs.com)